 This is an example of how to assign the value of the received custom field to the local custom field.

-Exalate allows to set a value of the custom field in the Sync Rules.
+Exalate allows to set a value in a custom field directly in the Incoming Sync Rules.

 |JIRA Custom Field Types||Value on script|

 |User Picker (multiple users)||List of Users|

 Jira has multiple custom fields with options: